DanCQ/Bouncing-Colors/README.md

 # Bouncing-Colors
-Color changing functions, with an Eat At Joe's sign. <br>
+Color changing functions, with a this-then-that sign. <br>

 I'm not sure what I want to make from this. <br>
 Maybe an idea will occur to me later. <br>